 3. Create Site-Wide Styles

-Previously, editing your WordPress theme often required you to write custom code.
+Previously, editing your A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More often required you to write custom code.
 With WordPress 5.9, you can now override your default theme to create your own site-wide styles, also known as global styles.
 In the upper-right corner, click on the

 You can now choose the content that you want to edit.